leyuwei/PDFuck/README.md

 - Use the page context menu or the floating selection toolbar to create annotations.
 - Cross-line and cross-page selection is written as accurate per-page annotation rectangles, including multi-column layouts, figures, tables, captions, and long formulas.
 - Edit or delete existing annotations from the page or list.
 Change annotation colors, collapse the list to a narrow rail, and focus a selected annotation in the document without leaving a permanent overlay.
-- The Annotation Lab provides AI Polish presets such as plain-language explanation, logic review, grammar-only checking, human-like phrasing, inconsistency detection, and custom prompts.
-Supported providers include OpenAI-compatible endpoints, Claude-compatible endpoints, BigModel Plan, Doubao, DeepSeek, and KIMI.
-API keys are kept in local browser storage.
+- The Annotation Lab provides AI Polish presets for plain-language explanation, logic review, grammar-only checking, human-like phrasing, inconsistency detection, highlighting contributions, and custom prompts.
+Supported providers include OpenAI-compatible endpoints, Claude-compatible endpoints, BigModel Plan, Doubao, DeepSeek, KIMI, and custom OpenAI-compatible services.
+API keys and model settings are kept in local browser storage.

 ### Save, Print, and Export

 - Save or Save As PDF, including unsaved in-memory changes.
 - Print all, current, odd, even, or arbitrary non-contiguous pages.
+The print preview supports paper size, portrait/landscape orientation, simplex or duplex printing, multi-page layouts, scaling, and optional page frames.
 - Export selected pages as one combined PDF, one PDF per page, PNG, JPG, or EPS.
 PNG/JPG/EPS support 72-600 DPI and preserve original page-number suffixes such as `_001` and `_003`.

 ## Keyboard Shortcuts